docker/docs/engine/static_files/README.md

 Static files dir
 ================

-Files you put in /static_files/ will be copied to the web visible /_static/
+Files you put in /static_files/ are copied to the web visible /_static/

 Be careful not to override pre-existing static files from the template.